M-Waweru/mathnuscripts-garden/src/site/notes/Introspection/My Vision of the Future.md

 6. Robots to perform both general and specialised tasks.
 Humanoid robots, space exploration robots, drones .etc. [[Boston Dynamics\|Boston Dynamics]] is doing great stuff.

 7. Biotechnology.
-Using nanotechnology to create an artificial immune system that cures all diseases and includes ageing as one them.
+Using nanotechnology to create an artificial immune system that cures all diseases and includes ageing as one them. [[Fleeting Notes/Nanosystems\|Nanosystems]]

 ## References
 [[Content/The Future/Building the Future\|Building the Future]]